 The EUSDR establishes four main key issue areas: "Connecting the Danube Region", "Protecting the Environment in the Danube Region", "Building Prosperity in the Danube Region" and "Strengthening the Danube Region".

-Baden-Württemberg is a member of the priority area "Sustainable Energy", which is coordinated by Hungary and the Czech Republic.
-The Ministry of the Environment, Climate Protection and the Energy Sector regularly participates in the meetings of the working group.
+The Ministry for the Environment, Climate and Energy Sector is a member of the priority area "Sustainable Energy", which is coordinated by Hungary and the Czech Republic.

 Background

-The EU Strategy for the Danube Region (EUSDR) was endorsed by the European Council on 24 June 2011.
-The strategy encompasses the entire Danube River Basin and a total of 14 countries: the nine EU Member States of Germany (Baden-Württemberg and Bavaria only), Austria, Czech Republic, Slovakia, Hungary, Slovenia, Bulgaria, Romania and Croatia, the EU candidate countries of Montenegro and Serbia, the potential candidate countries of Bosnia and Herzegovina, Ukraine (the regions on the Danube only) and the Republic of Moldova.
+The European Council endorsed the Macroregional Strategy for the Danube Region on 24 June 2011.
+The strategy encompasses the entire Danube River Basin and a total of 14 countries: the nine EU Member States of Austria, Bulgaria, Croatia, Czech Republic, Germany (Baden-Württemberg and Bavaria only), Hungary, Romania, Slovakia and Slovenia, the EU candidate countries of Bosnia and Herzegovina, Montenegro und Serbia and Ukraine (the regions on the Danube only).

 Contact